 First, the plaintiff needs to establish what the applicable standard of medical care was under the circumstances.
 In other words, the plaintiff has to show what a reasonable doctor was supposed to do under the same circumstances.

 Second, the plaintiff will need to prove that the actions of the defendants somehow deviated or failed to meet the applicable standard of care.
-This is where the plaintiff needs to show that the doctor or hospital staff made a mistake, or were negligent in some way.
+This is where the plaintiff needs to show that the doctor or hospital staff made a mistake or was negligent.

 Finally, the plaintiff must present evidence to show that the alleged birth injury was directly caused by the defendant’s error or medical negligence (and not by something else).